How to make your house renovation energy efficient

 A phase change material absorbs heat and releases heat when the weather conditions change.
 If you think of paraffin wax that can go from a solid when it is cold to a liquid when it is warm.
 A phase change material will go from a liquid to a solid.
 And in doing so, it will release or store heat.

 Encapsulating the phase change material allows it to change from a solid material to a liquid material without loss.
 So if the air is cold, the phase change material goes solid.
 It absorbs heat as the temperature rises.
 And the material changes to a liquid.
 When it is in liquid form, it stores the heat.
 As the temperature falls and the material solidifies, the phase change material releases the heat it absorbed to become liquid.

 using light colours to reflect heat and daylight

 Light colours also reflect daylight.
-Which means a light coloured room will have better lighting levels than a place painted with dark coloured paint.
+This means a light coloured room will have better lighting levels than a place painted with dark coloured paint.
 In your energy efficient house renovation, you may want light and bright spaces in your house.
 And improve lighting levels in your home with natural daylight.
-In doing so, you are reducing the amount of artificial lighting required in your energy efficient house renovation.
+In doing so, you are reducing the amount of artificial lighting required in your energy-efficient house renovation.

 high performing window and glass doors